Membrane Desalination 2023 (MEMDES2023)

 Beyond above challenges, environmental concerns are also important for sustainable membrane desalination.
 Harvesting valuable resources from brine has been a new direction for desalination, by highlighting the critical importance of ion selective membranes.
 The organising committee welcomes contributions from all fields focusing on membrane desalination and associated issues either in fundamental or applied research and applications.
 This conference is also open to the representatives of government organisations, international agencies and aid organisations to inform governments and stakeholders on the key progress, research findings and newest development for strategic and policy reference.

-- Membrane fouling and control
+- Membrane fouling, scaling and mitigation

-- Emerging desalination technologies
+- Emerging desalination and non-conventional water production technologies

-- Novel hybrid systems and module design
+- Novel hybrid systems and intensification efforts

-- Brine/concentrate management
+- Brine/concentrate management and valorisation